 I am pleased that another of my poems, 'Who am I?' has been accepted by the Scottish Borders Council publication, The Eildon Tree and will be in the autumn/winter issue.

 I am currently working on my fourth book on local topics, Breamish and Till from Source to Tweed, to be published by the Till Valley Archaeological Society (TillVAS)(www.tillvas.com).
 Net proceeds of sale will go to the Society.
-Publication date—sometime in 2014, I hope!
+Publication date—sometime this year, I hope!

-Since the Australian trip in March, we have been fortunate in having three separate holiday weeks in three very different parts of Britain, firstly in Kintyre on the west coast of Scotland, secondly in Lyme Regis, Dorset where we lived for nine years and then in Langdale in the Lake District for which I have a very soft spot, having started my hill-walking there in 1959.
-Last month, we took an Australian friend to Lindisfarne, St. Abbs, St. Abb's Head and Coldingham Priory amongst other places, to show her some of the fantastic history and scenery in Berwickshire and Northumberland.
+Since the Australian trip in March last year, we have been fortunate in having three separate holiday weeks in three very different parts of Britain, firstly in Kintyre on the west coast of Scotland, secondly in Lyme Regis, Dorset where we lived for nine years and then in Langdale in the Lake District for which I have a very soft spot, having started my hill-walking there in 1959.
+In September, we took an Australian friend to Lindisfarne, St. Abbs, St. Abb's Head and Coldingham Priory amongst other places, to show her some of the fantastic history and scenery in Berwickshire and Northumberland.
 I have put some representative photographs in the Gallery.

 Thank you for visiting my website.
 I am Antony Chessell and I am a writer living in the Scottish Borders.